Josh Dix

-Josh Dix is an American college basketball player for the Creighton Bluejays of the Big East Conference.
-He previously played for the Iowa Hawkeyes.
+Joshua Dix (born June 29, 2004) is an American basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA), on a two-way contract with the Oklahoma City Blue of the NBA G League.
+He played college basketball for the Iowa Hawkeyes and Creighton Bluejays.

 Early life and high school

 Dix attended Abraham Lincoln High School in Council Bluffs, Iowa.
 As a senior, he averaged 20.4 points and 7.6 rebounds per game season before suffering a season-ending broken tibia and fibula in his right leg.
 Coming out of high school, Dix was rated as a three-star recruit and committed to play college basketball for the Iowa Hawkeyes over other schools such as Drake, Wisconsin, Wake Forest, Minnesota, Northern Iowa, and Purdue.

 College career

 Iowa

 As a freshman in 2022–23, Dix averaged just 2.0 points per game.
 On January 15, 2024, he recorded 21 points, five assists, and two steals in a win over Minnesota.
 Dix finished the 2023–24 season averaging 8.9 points, 2.2 rebounds, and 1.7 assists per game, earning All-Big Ten Conference honorable mention.
 On December 3, 2024, he notched 22 points, including the game-winning three from 30 feet versus Northwestern.
 On February 4, 2025, Dix dropped 27 points in a loss against Purdue.
 On March 6, he notched 18 points and seven rebounds versus Michigan State.
 During the 2024–25 season, Dix made 32 starts, where he averaged 14.4 points, 3.2 rebounds, 2.8 assists, and 0.9 steals per game.
 After the season, he entered his name into the NCAA transfer portal.